Skip to main content

 Lane Kirkland Scholarship Programme

-The Programme is funded by the Polish-American Freedom Foundation, and administered by the Leaders of Change Foundation.
-Scholarships for two-semester studies at HEIs and internships at public and private institutions in Poland are awarded to young leaders and experts holding a degree from the following countries: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia (participation suspended after Russia’s full-scale invasion of Ukraine), Tajikistan, Ukraine and Uzbekistan.
+The Programme is funded mainly by the Polish-American Freedom Foundation, with some scholarships awarded by the National Agency for Academic Exchange, and is administered by the Leaders of Change Foundation.
+Scholarships for two-semester study periods at HEIs and internships of at least 2 weeks at public and private institutions in Poland are awarded to young leaders and experts holding a degree from the following countries: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Ukraine and Uzbekistan.
 Studies in Poland are intended to enhance knowledge and skills related to the development of democracy, economy and civic society.

 National programmes / initiatives

-The Programme aims to support the development of research competence of Polish doctoral students (and academic staff) in all scientific disciplines.
-Doctoral students receive scholarships for stays of 3 to 24 months at international research or academic institutions across the world to undertake a part of their doctoral training, conduct research or collect material for scientific publications.
+The Programme aims to support the development of research competence of Polish doctoral students (and academic staff; see Chapter 13.2.2) in all disciplines.
+Doctoral students can receive grants for stays of 3 to 24 months at international research or academic institutions across the world to undertake a part of their doctoral training, conduct research or collect material for scientific publications.

 The Programme offers grants to Polish doctoral students for internships at research and academic institutions in Europe and beyond, related to their participation in research projects which are funded under the National Science Centre’s Programme “PRELUDIUM BIS”.
 Internships, which can take 3 to 6 months, enable doctoral students to gain research experience and establish research collaboration.

 The Programme is targeted at young people of Polish origin and individuals holding the so-called Card of the Pole from various regions of the world.
-Scholarship holders can take a full first-, second- or long-cycle programme at Polish HEIs supervised by the Ministers of Education and Science, Health, and Culture and National Heritage.
+Scholarship holders can take a full first-, second- or long-cycle programme at Polish HEIs supervised by the Ministers of Science and Higher Education, Health, and Culture and National Heritage.

 The Programme has been designed jointly by the National Agency for Academic Exchange and the Ministry of Foreign Affairs as part of Poland’s development aid.
 It aims to support socio-economic development of developing countries by enhancing knowledge and upgrading qualifications of their citizens.
-It is open to nationals of the following countries: Albania, Angola, Argentina, Armenia, Azerbaijan, Belarus, Bosnia and Hercegovina, Brazil, Colombia, Ethiopia, the Philippines, Georgia, India, Indonesia, Iraq, Iran, Jordan, Kazakhstan, Kenya, Kosovo, Lebanon, Mexico, Moldova, Montenegro, Nigeria, Northern Macedonia, Palestine, Peru, Republic of South Africa, Senegal, Serbia, Tanzania, Tunisia, Ukraine, Uzbekistan and Vietnam.
+It is open to nationals of the following countries in all regions of the world: Albania, Angola, Argentina, Armenia, Azerbaijan, Bangladesh, Belarus, Bosnia and Hercegovina, Brazil, Colombia, the Democratic Republic of the Kongo, Ecuador, Egypt, Ethiopia, the Philippines, Georgia, India, Indonesia, Iraq, Iran, Jordan, Kazakhstan, Kenya, Kosovo, Lebanon, Mexico, Moldova, Montenegro, Nepal, Nigeria, Northern Macedonia, Palestine, Papua New Guinea, Peru, Rwanda, Senegal, Serbia, Tanzania, Tunisia, Ukraine, Uzbekistan, Yemen, Venezuela, Vietnam and Zambia.

-Scholarship holders can follow a full second-cycle programme in the fields of engineering and technology, science, natural or agricultural sciences at public HEIs which are supervised by the Minister of Education and Science.
+Scholarship holders can follow a full second-cycle programme in the fields of engineering and technology, science, natural or agricultural sciences at public HEIs which are supervised by the Minister of Science and Higher Education.
 Nationals of some countries (Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Montenegro, North Macedonia, Serbia, Ukraine and Uzbekistan) can also receive a scholarship for a full second-cycle programme in the fields of humanities and social sciences (except language and literature studies in their mother tongue).

 Recognition of study or practical training periods and qualifications